 Building local support through community engagement

-In an effort to generate new ideas, ensure local buy-in, and build local knowledge around road safety, the team conducted multiple community engagement workshops with different stakeholders and age groups prior to the pop-up intervention.
+In an effort to generate new ideas, build community support, and improve local knowledge around road safety, the team conducted multiple community engagement workshops with different stakeholders and age groups prior to the pop-up intervention.

 Using methodology developed by NACTO-GDCI, each engagement session began with an overview of the current status of road safety and an explanation of the role of street design and different design elements in creating safer streets.
 Participants were then asked to point out areas in their neighborhood where they felt safe or unsafe, and explain why.
 Next, they were asked to identify specific challenges and recommend design updates that they would like to see in their neighborhood.
 Finally, participants were asked to provide feedback on draft designs and were invited to the transformation event, where they shared their thoughts on the changed space.

-The goal of the Santana transformation was to reduce traffic speeds while safeguarding pedestrians, thus NACTO-GDCI in partnership with FIAM-FAAM collected before and after to measure changes in use and behavior and understand the impact of the intervention.
+The goal of the Santana transformation was to reduce traffic speeds while safeguarding pedestrians, thus NACTO-GDCI in partnership with FIAM-FAAM collected metrics before and during the pop-up event to measure changes in use and behavior and understand the impact of the intervention.